oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/get-started-agentic-ai/create-project/create-project.md

     ![Start New Project](images/start-new-project.png)

 4. Locate the OIC project file **Patient\_Utilization\_Review.car** on your local computer.
+Refer the Prerequisites section above to download the artifacts.
 Drag the file and drop it into the upload area in the dialog

 5. Click on *Import*.